What are opioids?

 Heroin and opium are considered opiates because they are derived from a poppy plant.
-An opioid is more of a “blanket term” for any type of painkiller including synthetic drugs like OxyContin.
+An opioid is more of a “blanket term” for any type of painkiller including synthetic drugs such as OxyContin.
 All opiates and opioids work on the same part of the brain, including the cerebral cortex and thalamus, that affects pain.
 The term “opioid” refers to any drug that acts as a painkiller by binding to opioid receptors.
-Therefore, every opiate (heroin, morphine, codeine, etc.) is considered an opioid.
+Therefore, every opiate such as heroin, morphine, codeine, etc is considered an opioid.
 However, a synthetic opioid like Roxicodone is not officially considered an opiate, although it is created with opiates.